Coinbase Global Inc. (COIN) Downgrade Issued by Wall Street Gurus

 Barclays gave a rating of “Equal Weight” to COIN, setting the target price at $80 in the report published on August 31st of the current year.

-Volatility was left at 7.33%, however, over the last 30 days, the volatility rate increased by 7.59%, as shares sank -7.28% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -17.71% lower at present.
+Volatility was left at 7.72%, however, over the last 30 days, the volatility rate increased by 9.05%, as shares surge +1.06% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.88% lower at present.

-During the last 5 trading sessions, COIN fell by -1.59%, which changed the moving average for the period of 200-days by -75.36% in comparison to the 20-day moving average, which settled at $69.42.
-In addition, Coinbase Global Inc. saw -75.46% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, COIN rose by +5.89%, which changed the moving average for the period of 200-days by -74.47% in comparison to the 20-day moving average, which settled at $69.40.
+In addition, Coinbase Global Inc. saw -73.87% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading